propuchon/stock-market-dashboard/README.md

 <h1> Stock Market piepline </h1>

-Educational purpose to pipeline the data
+Pipelining the data for educational purposes.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)